Print Program Overview and Courses

 - 18 years of age

-- Pass DOT physical and Drug Test
+- Provide a Valid DOT and FMCSR Drug Test

 - Meet all FMCSR (Federal Motor Carrier Safety Regulations) requirements